M&S in spotlight on report of Qatari bid interest

-LONDON British retailer Marks & Spencer (MKS.L) was at the center of fresh bid speculation on Sunday, with takeover talk resurfacing after a year of weak trading and a flat share price.
+LONDON British retailer Marks & Spencer (MKS.L) was at the centre of fresh bid speculation on Sunday, with takeover talk resurfacing after a year of weak trading and a flat share price.

 Qatar Holding, the investment arm of QIA, and CVC declined to comment.
-A spokeswoman for M&S said the firm would not comment on "rumor and speculation".
+A spokeswoman for M&S said the firm would not comment on "rumour and speculation".

-Persistent speculation that private equity could be getting ready to swoop for M&S surrounded the company last August [ID:nL6E8JOEWQ]
+Persistent speculation that private equity could be getting ready to swoop for M&S surrounded the company last August.

 In May, Marc Bolland, chief executive since 2010, slashed the company's three-year sales growth target, blaming the recession.
 In July, he shook up his general merchandise management team after the group reported its biggest quarterly sales drop in three-and-a-half years.